-In the 1930s, the only parties in India that continued to support the British rule were these communal groups.
-The British government did not wish to lose their support.
-Hence they completely avoided implementing this and similar social reforms, instead of focusing their attention on preventing the Indian freedom movement.
-Thus their infamous “Dual Policy” which prevented any significant social reform in India.
+In the 1930s, the only parties in India that continued to support British rule were these communal groups.
+The British government did not wish to lose its support.
+Hence, they completely avoided implementing this and similar social reforms, instead of focusing their attention on preventing the Indian freedom movement.
+Thus, their infamous “Dual Policy” prevented any significant social reform in India.

 Frequently Asked Questions on Child Marriage Restraint Act, 1929